 30% of your income goes to your wants.

-This helps you meet the minimum 20% savings rate financial experts say everyone should have but still allows you to have wiggle room and actually enjoy your money at the same time.
+This helps you meet the minimum 20% savings rate financial experts say everyone should have.
+It also allows you to have wiggle room and actually enjoy your money at the same time.

 This is a good budget for people who hate budgets.
 Simply put, it allows you enough flexibility where you don’t feel like budgeting is a drag.
 The one caveat here is that you have to determine your take-home pay, meaning what you have left over after taxes and business expenses.
 In this case, you may want to consider determining your average take home pay before using this method.

 Trying to budget when you have irregular income can seem like a complicated mess.
-When it feels this way, it’s important to remember that millions of Americans figure it out every month and you can too.
+When it feels this way, it’s important to remember that you can figure it out every month.
 By using some of these budgets, it will become easier to manage the irregular income you make as a freelancer.